6 Lessons I Learned Breastfeeding My First Baby - Baby Chick

 Share

-The very first time I attempted to latch my first son, it was a nightmare.
-Many moms, myself included, may expect that moment to feel like “it was beautiful,” or it was “meant to be.”
+It was a nightmare the first time I attempted to latch my first son.
+Many moms, myself included, may expect that moment to feel like “it was beautiful” or it was “meant to be.”
 But it wasn’t.
 I learned many lessons from breastfeeding my first baby that taught me so much about myself, my baby, and my overall willpower.
-I want to share these lessons with you in hopes that you can learn from them too!
+I want to share these lessons with you, hoping you can learn from them, too!

 Lessons I Learned Breastfeeding My First Baby

 These breastfeeding lessons I’m about to share are dear to my heart.
-I had a somewhat rough breastfeeding journey from birth, to say the least.
+I had a somewhat rough breastfeeding journey from birth.
 Horribly low supply was such a struggle for me that my son would avoid even trying to latch onto my breast.
 He cried often, and he struggled with bottles.
 Everything and anything surrounding breastfeeding felt so hard for us.

 I had read the pamphlets the hospital gave us and followed the instructions the hospital’s lactation consultant directed me to do.
 Still, I felt like I was failing.
 I felt like there was nobody there to listen or help.
 And I almost gave up.
 Week 11 is when things finally changed for the better.
 I want to share with you these lessons I learned breastfeeding as I reflect on a memorable breastfeeding experience with my firstborn son.

 It’s true, breastfeeding for beginners may not feel like it was meant to be.
-I’ve talked to countless moms repeatedly just to find out they shared a similar experience.
-It took time, sometimes weeks, before it felt “natural” to them.
-After giving birth, a mom can be easily (and understandably) overwhelmed between her postpartum body image, fluctuating hormones, physical recovery from birth, lack of support, and the list can go on and on.
+I’ve talked to countless moms repeatedly and found out they shared a similar experience.
+It took time, sometimes weeks before it felt “natural” to them.
+After giving birth, a mom can be easily (and understandably) overwhelmed by her postpartum body image, fluctuating postpartum hormones, physical recovery from birth, lack of support, and the list can go on and on.

 Most moms probably received hand-outs explaining WHY breastfeeding is so important.
 But nobody took the time to show them how or help them actively work through some of the daily challenges like:

-Again, another long list of things moms get sent home to figure out on their own.
+Again, this is another long list of things moms get sent home to figure out on their own.
 It’s overwhelming!
-This is why it can be so difficult to feel made for this process.
-You’re truly learning as you go, just trying to survive.
-Hopefully, you can be more aware of some of these challenges and feel more inclined to get help when needed so you CAN feel like this journey was meant for you.
+You’re learning as you go, just trying to survive.
+Hopefully, you can be more aware of these challenges and feel more inclined to get help when needed so you CAN feel like this journey was meant for you.

-With my 2nd baby, challenges and all, I felt 100 times more confident going into our breastfeeding journey.
-I was actually excited because I truly knew what to expect and how to handle the challenges that blindsided me the first time.
+With my 2nd baby, challenges, and all, I felt 100 times more confident going into our breastfeeding journey.
+I was excited because I truly knew what to expect and how to handle the challenges that blindsided me the first time.

-Did you know that breast milk production is based on a supply and demand process?
+Did you know breast milk production is based on supply and demand?
 The more you nurse, the more milk you produce.
-When your baby starts wanting to nurse more often, it’s their way of letting your body know it needs to ramp up the milk production.
+When your baby wants to nurse more often, it’s their way of letting your body know it needs to ramp up the milk production.
 Pretty neat, right?

 You’ll hear the term “cluster feeding” used often, and it’s normal.
 It feels like the days will never end.
 Instead of fighting them, try to embrace them.
-Gather your favorite snacks, put on a movie, and enjoy those snuggles while you can.
+Gather your favorite snacks, watch a movie, and enjoy those snuggles.

 Sometimes, cluster feeding can indicate that maybe you have a low supply or other issues — and in those instances of concern, you should always bring those concerns up to your doctor or lactation consultant.
 Babies are smart.
 Your body is smart.
 Together, they make a darn unique team!

-Lip ties and tongue ties in infants are far too overlooked, in my opinion.
+Lip ties and tongue ties in infants are far too overlooked.
 As a mom with two boys who had them and struggled to breastfeed or take a bottle, you can see why I have such a stance to fix them.

-In a nutshell, the lip and tongue ties (sometimes it’ll be just one or the other or both) can prevent the baby from latching and/or suckle milk efficiently.
-This can not only lead to lots of discomforts for mom but also for baby!
-Your baby may have a hard time gaining weight as they can’t effectively empty your breast.
-And you may end up with mastitis or plugged ducts because you’re not being emptied.
-It really is no fun to deal with.
+The lip and tongue ties (sometimes just one or the other or both) can prevent the baby from latching and/or suckling milk efficiently.
+This can lead to not only lots of discomfort for mom but also for baby!
+Your baby may have difficulty gaining weight as they can’t effectively empty your breast.
+And you may end up with mastitis or clogged milk ducts because you’re not being emptied.
+It is no fun to deal with.

 The hunger is REAL for breastfeeding moms!
 Our bodies are working hard to make that precious milk for our baby.
-If you remember what pregnancy hunger in the third trimester felt like, your body will kick it up a notch while breastfeeding.
+If you remember pregnancy hunger in the third trimester, your body will kick it up a notch while breastfeeding.

 I was not prepared for this little curve ball with my first and found myself underprepared for the late-night hunger pains that would come on sporadically.
-Eventually, I made myself a little breastfeeding basket where I filled it with a water bottle and easy snacks to munch on while nursing my son.
+Eventually, I made myself a little basket with all of my breastfeeding essentials, and I filled it with a water bottle and easy snacks to munch on while nursing my son.
 I did this immediately with my 2nd baby, and it helped curve the intense hunger so much.
-Read here for our top nursing essentials.

-Breastfeeding indeed causes your body to burn slightly more calories.
-Chances are, you’re going to be consuming the difference.
-Not that it even matters because weight loss should be the last thing on your mind amongst all your other pressing issues.
-But I won’t lie, I was a tad disappointed.
+Breastfeeding indeed causes your body to burn slightly more calories.1 Chances are, you’re going to be consuming the difference.
+Not that it matters because weight loss should be the last thing on your mind amongst all your other pressing issues.
+But I won’t lie.
+I was a tad disappointed.
+If you want to get back to your pre-pregnancy weight, there are some ways to burn fat without dropping your breast milk supply.

-The truth is, breastfeeding makes us hungry.
+The truth is that breastfeeding makes us hungry.
 We may eat more and move less.
 But you know what?
 I’m glad I learned this lesson the “hard way.”
-It opened my eyes to shift my focus on things that truly mattered instead of just the number on the scale.
+It opened my eyes to shift my focus to things that mattered more than just the number on the scale.

 Ultimately, knowledge is power.
 You deserve a fair shot to breastfeed your baby while feeling confident in your abilities to tackle breastfeeding issues that may arise, even when it’s for the first time.
 I hope these lessons I learned breastfeeding my first baby will help you get a leg up on the process!